-Things changed during the early 1940s, when the feds actually encouraged farmers to grow hemp, which was badly needed for the war effort.
-For years afterwards, the government denied any of it ever happened, until some pro-reform celebrities discovered a long-lost videotape that proved otherwise.
+Things changed during the early 1940s, when the feds actually encouraged farmers to grow hemp for the war effort.
+For years afterward, the government denied any of it ever happened, until some pro-reform celebrities discovered a long-lost videotape that proved otherwise.

 In 1969, Americans almost got a taste of real legal reform.
 The Supreme Court tossed out the Tax Stamp Act, saying it violated the constitution by forcing people to incriminate themselves when asking for a tax stamp.